PayEx/payexexamplephpcode/README.md

 ### Added
 - paymentUrl handling.
-- paymentUrl for creditcard is not supported (2019-12-10), but implemented.
+- paymentUrl for creditcard is not supported yet, but implemented.
 - new return file for each hostedview scenario, specified in paymentUrl.
 This is for reloading view-paymentorder javascript.

 ### Changed